-where $\delta_{i}, g_{i}$ denotes the adversarial perturbation and the gradient of the $i$-th iteration, $i = [0,...,I-1]$, and $I$ is the maximum number of iterations, $\alpha$ is the step size, the function $Clip_{x,\epsilon}(\cdot)$ projects $\delta$ to the vicinity of $x$ for satisfying the $L_{\infty}$-norm constraint.
-Specifically, I-FGSM first initializes $\delta_{0}$ and and $g_{0}$ by $0$ (Eq.\ref{eq:1}), then calculates the gradients of the loss function with respect to the perturbation (Eq.\ref{eq:2}), and drives the prediction of $f$ on the adversarial example towards the targeted class by minimizing $J(f(x+\delta_i), y_t)$ (Eq.\ref{eq:3}), finally restricts the adversarial perturbation with the $L_{\infty}$-norm constraint (Eq.\ref{eq:4}).
-Eq.\ref{eq:2}, \ref{eq:3}, \ref{eq:4} are performed alternately until the maximum iterations is reached.
-Through this greedy update, I-FGSM is easily caught in local maxima and over-fitting to $f$, which results in performing poorly for both non-targeted and targeted attacks.
-Therefore, Logit \cite{zhao2021success} utilizes the combination of DI \cite{xie2019improving}, TI \cite{Dong2019EvadingDT} and MI \cite{dong2018boosting} as the baseline, which achieves substantial performance in targeted transferable attacks with large numbers of iterations, rather than I-FGSM.
+where $\delta_{i}$, $g_{i}$ denote the adversarial perturbation and the gradient of the $i$-th iteration, $i = [0,...,I-1]$ and $I$ is the maximum number of iterations; $\alpha$ is the step size; the function $Clip_{x,\epsilon}(\cdot)$ projects $\delta$ to the vicinity of $x$ for satisfying the $L_{\infty}$-norm constraint.
+Specifically, I-FGSM first initializes $\delta_{0}$ and $g_{0}$ as $0$ (Eq.\ref{eq:1}).
+Then it calculates the gradients of the loss function with respect to the perturbation (Eq.\ref{eq:2}), and drives the prediction of $f$ on the adversarial example towards the targeted class by minimizing $J(f(x+\delta_i), y_t)$ (Eq.\ref{eq:3}).
+Finally, it restricts the adversarial perturbation with the $L_{\infty}$-norm constraint (Eq.\ref{eq:4}).
+Eq.\ref{eq:2}, \ref{eq:3}, \ref{eq:4} are performed alternately until the maximum iteration is reached.
+Through this greedy update, I-FGSM is easily caught in local maxima and over-fitting to $f$, which results in performing poorly for targeted attacks.
+Therefore, previous work \cite{zhao2021success} utilizes the combination of DI \cite{xie2019improving}, TI \cite{Dong2019EvadingDT} and MI \cite{dong2018boosting} as the baseline, since it could achieve more stable performances with a large number of iteration compared to I-FGSM.
 For convenience, we abbreviate the name of this combination as DTMI.
 DTMI replaces Eq.\ref{eq:2} with

-where $T(x+\delta_{i}, p)$ perform random resizing and padding with a probability $p$ in DI, $W$ is the convolution kernel in TI, $\mu$ is a decay factor in MI.
-Following them, we incorporate the locality of images and the feature similarity loss with DTMI in order to boost targeted transferability.
+where $T(x+\delta_{i}, p)$ perform random resizing and padding with a probability $p$ in DI, $W$ is the pre-defined convolution kernel in TI, $\mu$ is a decay factor in MI.